FilenFolder/Terminal/README.md

 - **November 17, 2024** - (Wow, the first day where nothing broke. :D)
 - **November 18, 2024** - Download link broke again.
   - Created a dedicated repository for downloads and fixed it (I wish, it won't break again).
--**November 19, 2024** - The Website is gone to normal (no more Independance day) -**November 22, 2024** - Ey bro, long time no see, i was busy these few days soo yeah, i added a [link](https://www.youtube.com/@FilenFolder-2) for my youtube channel down below :D
+- **November 19, 2024** - The Website is gone to normal (no more Independance day)
+- **November 22, 2024** - Ey bro, long time no see, i was busy these few days soo yeah, i added a [link](https://www.youtube.com/@FilenFolder-2) for my youtube channel down below :D

 ---